davidande/FSRM-ANTICRYPTO/README.md

 post an issue, I should know some way to make it work fot You

-1- make sure to launch Internet Explorer one time on the server and choose parameters when asked (default works) 2- if you just installrd FSRM tolr, reboot the server
+1- make sure to launch Internet Explorer one time on the server and choose parameters when asked (default works) 2- if you just installed FSRM role, reboot the server